o-leolleo/blog/content/blog/getting-started-with-eks/index.md

 ## The variables

 The setup relies on a YAML file for configuring what would be otherwise done via variables and/or a tfvars file.
 I've been convinced of the benefits of this approach by the post [Terraform with YAML: Part 1](https://xebia.com/blog/terraform-with-yaml-part-1/) from Chris ter Beke.
-It's simple, effective, and use terraform built-in constructs.
+It's simple, effective, and uses terraform built-in constructs.
 It allows greater flexibility on managing the inputs of your terraform workspace.

 In our case, these inputs are shown on the snippet below, where we define the AWS region where we want to create our cluster and its reosurces, the cluster name, availability zones and VPC related parameters.